CEAT Professional Development

 What material should I study to be ready for the exam?

-Most exam questions come directly from the handouts that are available to print from the Training DVD.
+Most exam questions come directly from the handouts that are available to print from the Training Modules.
 We highly recommend that you view all the video modules in their entirety and study these handouts prior to taking the exams.

 How do we send in our exam answers?

-The exams will be answered on Scantron sheets supplied by OSU according to the number specified on the HCF Contact Verification form.
+The exams will be answered on Scantron sheets supplied by OSU according to the number specified on the HCF Program Manager Contact Verification form.
 The Scantron sheets shall be completed with a #2 pencil, signed by the Proctor, and mailed to OSU by the Proctor for grading.

 What happens if I fail an exam?